LaurentVeyssier/Detect-and-localize-manufacturing-defects-from-images/README.md

 # Project description

-The project comprizes several steps:
+The project comprizes two steps:
 - Classification model to determine whether a steel part has a default of not.
 The model processes pictures of steel parts and leverages a pre-trained ResNet50 model fined tuned on the target problem using an ad-hoc training dataset.
-The parts have 4 types of defect however this first step classify parts as faulty / non faulty.
-Classification of the type of defect is performed during image segmentation step later on.
+The parts have 4 types of defect however this first step classifies parts as faulty / non faulty.
+Determination of the defect type is performed during image segmentation coming next.
+- Image segmentation to localize the defects on the image for the faulty parts.
+This step uses a U-net model to performa a pixel-wise classification, ie predicting whether each pixel of the image is part of the default or not.
+The output is the visualization of the defect identified by the model.
+This model is trained on the ad-hoc dataset.
+The model also generates a prediction for the type of defect between the 4 categories.

+# Dataset

+The project uses a training set of 13,000 RGB images (image size of 256 x 1600).
+Among these, there are over 7,000 images with one of more defects.
+Defects are classified amongst 4 types with significant class imbalance (predominance of one defect type representing 73% of all defects).
+This obviously impacts the performance of the model to predict the correct type fo defect.
+A model predicting all faulty parts to be of type n°3 will mechanically reach a accuracy of 73%.
+Class imbalance will also influence the learning phase and should be mitigated during training (data augmentation, class weight adjustment).

 ![](asset/resUnet.jpg)